 1. The section deals with development and design contracts.
 Design contracts involving software are a setting in which litigation is common over whether the contract involves goods or services under current law.
 Those cases choose between a warranty of result and a warranty of effort based on whether the court viewed the transaction as involving goods (result) or services (effort).
 The reported cases split almost evenly on this issue, often turning on the subjective view of the court, rather than on any differences in the actual transactions.
 Compare USM Corp. v.
 Arthur Little Systems, Inc., 28 Mass.
 App.
 Ct.
 108, 546 N.E.2d 888 (1989) (goods); Neilson Business Equipment Center, Inc. v.
 Italo Monteleone, M.D., 524 A.2d 1172 (Del.
 1987) (goods) with Micro-Managers, Inc. v.
 Gregory, 147 Wis.2d 500, 434 N.W.2d 97 (Wisc.
 App.
 1988) (services); Wharton Management Group v.
-Sigma Consultants, Inc., 1990 WESTLAW 18360, affd 582 A.2d 936 (Del.
-1990) (services contract); Data Processing Services, Inc. v.
-LH Smith Oil Corp., 492 N.E.2d 314 (Ind.
-Ct.
-App.
-1986) (services).
+Sigma Consultants, Inc., 1990 WESTLAW

-2. Software development contracts are covered without regard to classification of the contract as one involving services of goods.
+- 2. Software development contracts are covered without regard to classification of the contract as one involving services or goods.
 This is an important step in eliminating uncertainty and arbitrary factors determining outcome.
 Under current law, the distinction between goods and services affects the applicability of the implied warranty of fitness.
 Services contracts involving custom design do not call into play a warranty that the result of the services fits the licensee's purposes.
 This is because the focus of such contracts in law is on the process of performance, rather than the outcome.
 See Micro-Managers, Inc. v.
 Gregory, 147 Wis.2d 500, 434 N.W.2d 97 (Wisc.
 App.
 1988); Milau Associates v.
 North Avenue Development Corp., 42 N.Y.2d 482, 398 N.Y.S.2d 882, 368 N.E.2d 1247 (N.Y.
 1977).
 An implied warranty is viewed as inconsistent with the nature of the contract.
 Fitness of outcome can be contracted for only as an express warranty.
 In contrast, custom contracts treated as sales of goods may create implied warranties of fitness pursuant to UCC 2-315 if the vendor's expertise is relied on by the vendee.
 See USM Corp. v.
 Arthur Little Systems, Inc., 28 Mass.
 App.
 Ct.
-108, 546 N.E.2d 888 (1989).

-3. This section attempts a balance between the two results.
-The default rule follows the traditions of services contracts.
+108, 546 N.E.2d 888 (1989). - 3.
+This section balances between the two results.
 This section incorporates the differences between results and efforts, but makes the distinction depend on judgments about payment expectations.
-The test here gives a better measure of how to determine which implied obligation fits.
+The test here gives a better measure for courts to use to determine which implied obligation fits.